ASpoonPlaysGames/TF2-Auto-Matchmaking-Mod/README.md

 ## ConVars
 - `am_enabled` - This ConVar is just whether to automate matchmaking or not.
 If it's set to 1 then when you get reconnected the mod will restart matchmaking for you if you were matchmaking when you got reconnected.
-- `am_matchmaking_running` - This ConVar is just how the mod is able to remember if you were matchmaking or not when you get reconnected to the multiplayer matchmaking menu.
+- `am_matchmaking` - This ConVar is just how the mod is able to remember if you were matchmaking or not when you get reconnected to the multiplayer matchmaking menu.
 The mod **should** handle changing this itself so you shouldn't ever need to change it yourself.